What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 - sowing seeds in a glass

-- tending a small bed
+- caring for a small bed

 6. Look at the sky